HISTORY & DESCRIPTION:

-Main hatch of ply, on Tufnol slides, with ply and mahogany garage.
+Main hatch of ply, on tufnol slides, with ply and mahogany garage.
 Two washboards are of solid mahogany, reinforced by mild steel dowel rods.
 Forehatch is of ply on mahogany frame, with double coaming design, hinging forward.

 Lights and ventilators

 Three fixed glass lights are rebated into each cabin side, with bronze frames.
 Small circular light fitted to washboard.
-Stainless steel tannoy vents fitted to forehatch and above the toilet.
+Stainless steel tannoy vents fitted to forehatch and above toilet.
 Bronze mushroom vent fitted to aft deck.